Jarius Wright: 2016 season

 In 2016, Wright played in only eight games, recording a career-low 11 receptions for 67 yards and one touchdown.

 2017 season

 In 2017, Wright played in 16 games, recording 18 receptions for 198 yards and two touchdowns.

 On March 16, 2018, Wright was released by the Vikings.

 Carolina Panthers

 On March 20, 2018, Wright signed a two-year contract with the Carolina Panthers, reuniting with former Vikings offensive coordinator, Norv Turner.
 In the 2018 season, he had 43 receptions for 447 yards and one touchdown.
-He returned to play in 2019 with 296 yards receiving, and a full 16 game season for Carolina.
+He returned to play in 2019 with 296 yards receiving, and a full 16-game season for Carolina.
 Wright had consecutive years of appearing in every regular season game for the Panthers.

 NFL career statistics

 Personal life

 Wright studied sociology at the University of Arkansas and was named to the Razorback Honor Roll in the fall of 2011 based on his performance in the classroom.
-He sponsors an AAU basketball team in his hometown.
-He also sponsors ussa tourney boys baseball in Warren.
-He is also an avid outdoorsman, enjoys fishing, hiking and boating.
-His father, Joe Wright, is a retired Arkansas state trooper and Army reservist.
-His mother, Jeanette Wright, is a retired elementary school teacher.